Freiling87/CCU/CCU/Scratchpad.md

 ###			C	On Use Podium
 "Who's With Me?!"
 ##		C	Hire Type
+###			C	Interact
+Any interaction option, target object.
+Interaction choices are limited to theirs, not yours.
+This makes hired skills more useful (tech expert tampering, e.g.)
 ###			C	Chloroform
 New
 ###			C	Cyber-Intruder (Up-Close)